bloxstreet/support/frequently-asked-questions/questions-and-answers.md

 {: .no_toc }
 In order to go off-duty, run the command !stopwork in the chat.
 In order to go back on-duty, run the command !startwork in the chat.

-### How can I hand an item to a player?
-{: .text-red-300 }
-{: .no_toc }
-If you are on a desktop device, click the **H** key on your keyboard and follow the instructions.
-If you are on a mobile device, click the **HANDTO** button on the left side of your screen and follow the instructions.

 ### How can I hide my commands?
 {: .text-red-300 }
 {: .no_toc }